athanhcong/athanhcong.github.com/_posts/2013-01-08-stand-for-something-bigger-than-yourself.md

 That is the thing I realized, if you ever find something to fight for, to work with, remember to **stand for something larger than yourself**.

-Build something large enough that you are proud to be a part of it,
-<small>not something, too small, that you want to take them all.</small>
+Build something large enough that you are proud to be a part of it, not something, too small, that you want to take them all.